Part One: The beginning.

 where McLendon planned to use the equipment for his other radio stations.
 (Around this time, the ship's name was changed again.
 She became mv Mi Amigo.)

-in various show business ventures.
-He had become involved in the early careers of pop groups The Rolling Stones, through his friendship with Giorgio Gomelsky, and The Animals and, through brothers Rik and John Gunnell, with
+and dabbled in various show business ventures.
+He had become involved in the early careers of pop groups The Rolling Stones, through his friendship with Giorgio Gomelsky, and The Animals and, through brothers Rik and John Gunnell,

 met a woman at a party who told him that the Voice Of America propaganda station was broadcasting from a ship.
 On further investigation he discovered it was not the only one.
 There were commercial stations playing popular